cmu-delphi/covidcast-indicators/google_symptoms/DETAILS.md

 This data reflects the volume of Google searches mapped to symptoms such Anosmia and Ageusia.
 The resulting daily dataset for each region showing the relative frequency of searches for each symptom.
-This signal is measured in arbitrary units that are normalized for population.
+This signal is measured in arbitrary units that are normalized for population and for the most popular symptom search term within a geographic region.
+Thus, values are not comparable between geographic regions.
 Larger numbers represent higher numbers of symptom-related searches.